Courses are held in English.

 A preparation semester qualifies all EEM students in economics, and it adds competences in research methods and the German language.

-The compulsory modules "Sustainable Energy Systems" and "Environmental Economics" are offered for students of both study branches.
+The compulsory modules on "Sustainable Energy Systems" and "Environmental Economics" are offered for students of both study branches.
 They deliver basic knowledge and understanding of the macroeconomic interrelation of environmental and energy-related problems.
 All other modules are tailor-made for the students of the two branches.

 Basic skills in planning and overseeing of development projects are taught in two compulsory modules on "Project Management in International Development Cooperation" and "Diversity Management in International Development Cooperation".
 An optional module on "International Organisations and Development Strategies" allows students to specialise.